mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 > *"The Blackwoods honored ravens as symbols of wisdom and truth.
 They believed ravens carried messages between the living and the dead.
 This courtyard was where they'd hold court—dispensing justice in the open, for all to see.
 They wanted transparency in their rule."*

 **Religion DC 16:**
-> *"This courtyard is consecrated ground, blessed by priests of Auriel, goddess of truth.
+> *"This courtyard is consecrated ground, blessed by priests of Aethor, god of light.
 The blessing may still linger—dark magic would be weakened here."*
 - **Mechanical Benefit:** Undead have disadvantage on attacks in this courtyard
 - Healing spells cast here restore +1d4 additional HP